The Neutrino Mass Bound from Leptogenesis Revisited: Introduction

 Leptogenesis is a framework that connects two of the long-standing problems of the Standard Model: the origin of neutrino masses and of the baryon asymmetry of the Universe (BAU).
 If neutrino masses are produced through the coupling to a Majorana fermion, its out-of-equilibrium decay could produce a lepton asymmetry in the early Universe, which would then be converted into a baryon asymmetry via sphaleron processes.
 One of the first and most compelling proposals to explain the neutrino masses is the seesaw mechanism, in which active neutrinos couple to heavy Majorana fermions via the Higgs boson.
 One can then find that large Majorana masses naturally explain the smallness of neutrino masses.

 The simplest scenario of leptogenesis in the seesaw model is the case of strongly hierarchical Majorana fermions $M_2, M_3 \gg M_1$ without flavour effects.
 In this setup, an upper bound on the neutrino masses, parametrized by the lightest neutrino mass $m_\text{lightest} \lesssim \SI{0.12}{eV}$ was found~\cite{Buchmuller:2002jk,Buchmuller:2003gz,Giudice:2003jh}.
 This bound is in agreement with cosmological bounds on neutrino masses, with the constraint $\sum m_\nu < \SI{0.12}{eV}$ (95\% C.L.) from Planck~\cite{Planck:2018vyg}, corresponding to $m_\text{lightest} < 0.03 (0.016) \, \SI{}{eV} $ in normal (inverted) hierarchy, while DESI \cite{DESI:2024mwx} further tightened this constraint to $\sum m_\nu < \SI{0.072}{eV}$ (95\% C.L.), corresponding to $m_\text{lightest} < \SI{0.0086}{eV} $ in normal hierarchy and below the threshold for inverted hierarchy.
-However, given the many tensions in cosmological data and between cosmological and terrestrial constraints, the robustness of these bounds is yet to be confirmed~\cite{DiValentino:2021imh,Gariazzo:2023joe,Sekiguchi:2020igz,Forconi:2023akg}.
+However, given the many tensions in cosmological data and between cosmological and terrestrial constraints, the robustness of these bounds is yet to be confirmed~\cite{DiValentino:2021imh,Gariazzo:2023joe,Sekiguchi:2020igz,Forconi:2023akg,Jiang:2024viw}.
 In view of this, the best model-independent constraint is given by the KATRIN experiment, which placed an upper bound on the effective electron antineutrino mass $m_\text{lightest} \approx m_e = \sqrt{\sum_i |U_{ei}|^2 m_i^2} < \SI{0.8}{eV}$ (90\% C.L.)~\cite{KATRIN:2021uub}.
 Additionally, in the absence of cancellations due to new physics effects, KamLAND-Zen also places a constraint $m_\text{lightest} < 0.18 - \SI{0.48}{eV}$ (90\% C.L.) from neutrinoless double beta decay assuming Majorana masses~\cite{KamLAND-Zen:2016pfg}.
 While KamLAND-Zen has since obtained a stronger contraint on the effective Majorana mass $\braket{m_{\beta \beta}}$~\cite{KamLAND-Zen:2022tow}, its translation into a bound on $m_\text{lightest}$ depends on the mass hierarchy.
-Given recent improvements on the computation of the fluid equations for leptogenesis~\cite{Garbrecht:2019zaa}, it is interesting to investigate whether this allows us to accomodate larger neutrino masses in leptogenesis.
+Given recent improvements on the computation of the fluid equations for leptogenesis~\cite{Garbrecht:2019zaa}, it is interesting to investigate how these affect the predictions of leptogenesis for different neutrino mass scales.

 As far as the dynamics of leptogenesis is concerned, a value of $m_\text{lightest} \approx \SI{0.14}{eV}$ that we find in our analysis pushes $M_1 \gtrsim \SI{5e12}{eV}$.
 At the corresponding temperatures, tau-Yukawa couplings are out of equilibrium so that leptogenesis is in the unflavoured regime.
 In view of our interest in the upper bound on $m_\text{lightest}$, for definiteness and for the sake of comparison with earlier papers, we therefore do not include flavour effects in the present analysis, even though they will become relevant on the lower side of the values of $M_1$ that appear allowed by the unflavoured calculation.